Jared-Watson1/cureai-main/README.md

 <h3>Our Team</h2>

-<p>Our team is composed of enthusiastic software engineers and medical professionals who have the joint expertise to thrive in this space.
-Our team members have technical knowledge in the area of AI and software engineering necessary to take on this project.
-Our medical professionals have clinical experience coupled with a strong background in clinical research, making them the perfect team members for this project.</p>
+<p>Our team consists of two individuals: myself, a rising junior at Emory University studying Computer Science, and my brother, a rising senior at Harvard Medical School.
+With my technical expertise and my brother's medical knowledge, we make a strong team for this project.</p>

 <h3>Future Plans</h2>